jnidzwetzki/bboxdb/README.md

 # What is BBoxDB?

 BBoxDB is a highly available distributed storage manager, designed to handle multi-dimensional big data.
-BBoxDB uses SSTables (String Sorted Tables) for a high throughput of read and write operations.
 Primarily, the software is a research project to explore new ways to handle multi-dimensional data in a distributed environment.

+In contrast to existing key-value stores, BBoxDB can handle multi-dimensional efficiently.
+Existing key-value stores are using one-dimensional keys to address the values.
+Finding a proper key for multi-dimensional data is hard and often impossible; this is especially true when the data has an extent (e.g., regions).
+To retrieve multi-dimensional data from a key-value store, a full data scan is often required.
+BBoxDB was developed to avoid the expensive full data scan and to make the work with multi-dimensional data more convenient.

 <a href="https://travis-ci.org/jnidzwetzki/bboxdb">
   <img alt="Build Status" src="https://travis-ci.org/jnidzwetzki/bboxdb.svg?branch=master">